Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Results

-Interestingly, the best improvement when using the \qupm{} model comes in the case of LHVKIN network.
+Figure~\ref{fig:zeronoise_dlambda} shows the uncertainty $\tilde{\Lambda}_{\rm 90conf}$, computed as the width of the 90$\%$ confidence interval of the $\tilde{\Lambda}$ posterior probability density, as a function of the detector network employed for the analysis, comparing the different distances and recovery models.
+As expected, Fig.~\ref{fig:zeronoise_dlambda} shows that for all the detector networks considered, and for both models, the width of the $90\%$ confidence interval decreases with decreasing distance.
+In particular, for an LHV network, we find an improvement of $\sim 50\%$ when going from 225 Mpc to 135 Mpc, and of $\sim 25\% $ (for \stwo{} even $56 \%$) when going from 135Mpc to 68 Mpc, for both models; for the ETCE network we find an improvement $\sim 45\%$ when going from 225Mpc to 135 Mpc, and $\sim 55\%$ when going from 135 Mpc to 68Mpc.
+Using the \qupm{} model yields systematically tighter constraints on $\tilde{\Lambda}$, thanks to the additional information arising from the quasi-universal relations that describe the postmerger part of the signal.
+For both the sources, in the case of injections at 225 Mpc and with the LHV or LHVKI network, we see no significant differences in $\tilde{\Lambda}_{\rm 90conf}$ in the case of recovery with the \qupm{} or \nopm{} model.
+Considering that such injections generate an $\rm SNR \simeq 30$ in the case of LHV network, this is consistent with the fact that in these situations we do not detect the postmerger signal.\\ Interestingly, the best improvement when using the \qupm{} model comes in the case of LHVKIN network.
 Going from the LHVKIN to the ETCE network, the constrain on $\tilde{\Lambda}$ improves of about $\sim 70 \%$ for both models, while adding NEMO to the LHVKI network leads to an improvement in $\tilde{\Lambda}_{\rm 90conf}$ of $\sim 60\%$ for the \qupm{} model, against the just $\sim 40\%$ for the \nopm{} one.
 For both sources, we also see that for the LHVKIN network the constraint on $\tilde{\Lambda}$ obtained with the \qupm{} model for injections at 135 Mpc is better than the one we retrieve with the \nopm{} model for injections at 68 Mpc.
 3G detectors are expected to have the best sensitivity over the whole frequency band, and indeed we see that for the ETCE network we get the smallest $\tilde{\Lambda}_{\rm 90conf}$ for both models.
-However, the high sensitivity at lower frequencies allows to obtain a very narrow posterior density distribution for $\tilde{\Lambda}$ from the inspiral part of the signal alone, therefore reducing the impact of the possible information gained from postmerger.
+However, the high sensitivity at lower frequencies allows to obtain precise measurements of $\tilde{\Lambda}$ from the inspiral part of the signal alone, therefore reducing the impact of the possible information gained from postmerger.
 In the case of LHVKIN network, instead, the constraint on $\tilde{\Lambda}$ from the inspiral is the one of second-generation detectors, but the high sensitivity of NEMO in the kilohertz band leads to a better detection of the postmerger, and therefore to significantly tighter constraints when using the \qupm{} model.
 If its realization is approved, adding NEMO to the network of second-generation detectors will significantly help the detection of postmerger signals and related studies.
 We note that for this work we analyze signals with a lower frequency cutoff $f_{\rm low} = 30$ Hz, missing many inspiral cycles; in reality, an additional improvement on $\tilde{\Lambda}$ measurements will be provided by the use of a lower $f_{\rm low}$.